-Similar to other jurisdictions with equivalent regimes, the Companies Act provides for a right of dissenting shareholders to object to a merger and be paid the fair value of their shares upon their dissenting from the merger if they follow a statutory procedure.
-If the dissenting shareholders and the surviving company are unable to agree the fair value to be paid to the dissenting shareholders in the first instance, the Grand Court of the Cayman Islands is required to determine the fair value of the shares, and a fair rate of interest, if any, to be paid by the company to the dissenting shareholder.
+Similar to other jurisdictions with equivalent regimes, the Companies Act provides for a right of dissenting shareholders to object to a merger and be paid a payment of the fair value of their shares upon their dissenting to the merger if they follow a statutory procedure.
+If the dissenting shareholders and the relevant company are unable to agree the price to be paid, the Grand Court of the Cayman Islands is required to determine the fair value of the shares, and a fair rate of interest, if any, to be paid by the company to the dissenter.